mirko-bianco/FidoLib/FidoCore.md

 Fido library will marshall interfaces, adopting the following rules:

-- Only public and published parameter-less functions are used
+- Only public parameter-less functions are used
-- Only public and published readable properties will be used
+- Only public readable properties will be used

 Fido library will marshall classes, adopting the following rules: